Responsibilities of a HIPAA Privacy Officer

 For more information regarding what is and isn't PHI, read our breakdown of the topic.

-How to conduct and oversee an employee training program.
+How to conduct and oversee an HIPAA compliance training program.

 Creating and implementing employee training programs is an essential role of the Privacy Officer in leading the organization towards HIPAA compliance.
 This training program should focus on informing employees of all security risks to PHI and ePHI within the operations of their specific company.
 Training should include orientation sessions for new employees as well as maintaining regularly updated training for current employees as needed.